9 things you need to know about creating the perfect walk-in wardrobe

 Or if you're extending your home to incorporate a new bedroom or bathroom, plan the layout a little more carefully and include some clever storage space too.
 Thinking ahead can save time, money, and help you make best use of the space.

-2. Prioritise hanging
+2. Prioritize hanging

 You can always put an extra set of drawers in the bedroom but you can't hang your clothes there.
-Separate short and long garments and measure how many metres of hanging space you need for each, then add 20% more.
+Separate short and long garments and measure how many feet of hanging space you need for each, then add 20% more.

 3. Make use of redundant space